flanksource/docs/mission-control/docs/installation/self-hosted/getting-started.md

 <Step step={5} name="External Database">

-See [Database](./database) for using an external database like AWS RDS or for tweaking postgres settings.
+See [Database](./database) for using an external database like AWS RDS or Google Cloud SQL or for fine-tuning the bundled postgres settings.

 </Step>